micado-scale/micado-scale.github.io/docs/adt/vms/oracle.md

 To instantiate MiCADO workers on a cloud through Oracle interface, please use the template below.
-Currently, only **Terraform** has support for Oracle, so Terraform must be enabled as in :ref:`customize`, and the interface must be set to Terraform as in the example below under ``context``.
+Currently, only **Terraform** has support for Oracle, so [Terraform must be enabled](/install/cli-install/#enable-terraform), and the interface must be set to Terraform as in the example below.

 **Note** that OCI's Ubuntu VM images feature a number of strict ``iptables`` rules, which will restrict normal communnication between worker nodes and the